-After the birth of Paddington's 4 in Hand, people were eagerly awaiting another ventur by the hotel's creators.
-And to much joy, only a suburb over from Paddington's well-loved hotel, chefs Colin Fassnidge and Carla Jones are turning out hearty and rich fare that is big on flavour at the 4 Fourteen.
+After the birth of Paddington's 4 in Hand, people were eagerly awaiting another venture by the creators.
+To much joy, only a suburb over from Paddington's well-loved hotel, chef Colin Fassnidge is turning out hearty and rich fare that is big on flavour at 4 Fourteen.

-The space, which was previously owned by pastry chain Le Pain Quotidian, needed some serious revamping upon opening.
-But now, with the design skills of Annie Snell the space has been worked with raw brigs, huge windos, bottle-green tiles with an industrial-chic feel.
+The space, which was previously owned by pastry chain Le Pain Quotidian, needed some serious revamping before reopening.
+However, with the design skills of Annie Snell, the space has been reworked with huge windows, bottle-green tiles and an industrial-chic feel.
 It’s a reflection of what everybody wants a taste of – casual dining with that added warehouse feel.

-There’s share food and industrial light shades aplenty and the Irish breakfast is earning a serious reputation with its main ingredients being duck egg, chorizo and black pudding.
-And the one dish to try?
-Anything pork.
-The suckling pig or the pig’s tail.
-That’s their philosophy here, use it all from nose-to-tail.
+There’s share food aplenty and the Irish breakfast is earning a serious reputation with its main ingredients being duck egg, chorizo and black pudding.